vascocbf/NuFI_deal.ii/README.md

 dimensions: 1x1v

+status: builds, runs

 notes:

+- -O3 compile flag accelerated runtime about 100x
 - Locator not optimized for 1d.
-- works for higher dimensions
+- Works for higher dimensions (to be tested)
 - locator up to O(dim * Max_depth)
--

-status: Working

-Refinement working:

-- grid versions saved on a vector
-- solutions point to a version of the grid

-todo:
+to-do:

 - add ions
+- for 1x2v add electro-magnetic
+- test other f0 s
+- test longer simulations with more plotted points